 The sequel will see players traveling to new destinations as well as expand upon the original’s roster, which currently stands at 31 heroes.
-Most notable is a new story mode which seeks to explore the game’s universe and characters in more detail.
-This is a major shift for the series since a majority of Overwatch’s story has been told outside of the game via comics, novels, and character cinematics.
+Most surprising is a new story mode that seeks to explore the game’s universe and characters in more detail.
+This is a significant shift for the series since the majority of Overwatch’s story has been told outside of the game via comics, novels, and character cinematics.

 When is Overwatch 2 Releasing?